-2019 Residential Appendices RA3-89 (d) The sound rating listed in the HVI directory complies with the sound rating requirements specified in Standards Section 150.0(o)2B.
+RA3-89 (d) The sound rating listed in the HVI directory complies with the sound rating requirements specified in Standards Section 150.0(o)2B.

-RA3.8 Field Verification and Diagnostic Testing of Building Air Leakage

-The purpose of this test procedure is to measure the air leakage rate through a building enclosure measured in cubic feet per minute at a 50 Pa pressure difference (CFM50).
-The measurement procedure described in this section is derived from Residential Energy Services Network's (RESNET) Mortgage Industry National Home Energy Rating Standards, Standard 800, which is based on ASTM E779 air tightness measurement protocols Standard for Testing Airtightness of Building Enclosures, Airtightness of Heating and Cooling Air Distribution Systems, and Airflow of Mechanical Ventilation Systems (ANSI/RESNET/ICC 380-2016).
-This procedure requires the use of software consistent with ASTM E779-10.
-This test method is intended to produce a measure of the air tightness of a building envelope for determining the energy credit allowance for reduced building air leakage.
+RA3.8 Field Verification and Diagnostic Testing of Building Air Leakage of Building Enclosures and Dwelling Unit Enclosures measured in cubic feet per minute at a 50 Pa pressure difference (CFM50).
+The measurement procedure described in this section is derived fromshall be based on the specifications- of Residential Energy Services Network's (RESNET) Mortgage Industry National Home Energy Rating Standards, Standard 800, which is based on ASTM E779 air tightness measurement protocolsStandard for Testing Airtightness of Building Enclosures, Airtightness of Heating and Cooling Air Distribution Systems, and Airflow of Mechanical Ventilation Systems (ANSI/RESNET/ICC 380-2016) (RESNET 380) as further specified in Subsections RA3.8.2, RA3.8.3, RA3.8.4 below.-